 Yet, XNA’s high fares can be staggering.
 The airport’s impressive number of nonstop destinations is a great benefit created largely by American, Delta and United, but the benefit is dampened by the high fares charged on many of those airlines’ flights.
 Would you believe the national average cost of a roundtrip ticket over the past five years was $371, but the XNA average was $519?
 That’s a $148 premium for every flight over the five years!

-Our region’s companies rely on XNA in a big way as the airport makes it possible for Walmart, Tyson Foods and so many others to operate across the U.S. and all over the globe.
+The region’s companies rely on XNA in a big way as the airport makes it possible for Walmart, Tyson Foods, J.B.
+Hunt Transport Services and so many others to operate across the U.S. and all over the globe.

 The most worrisome number isn’t that $148 premium, though.
 It’s way more concerning when you start pulling a year’s worth of numbers together.
 Here’s a real doozy: 788,000 people boarded flights at XNA in 2018, and the average roundtrip fare was $187 above the national average.
 Multiplying the number of passengers by $187 means the leisure travelers and the companies that paid for their employees’ trips spent $147 million more than they would have if XNA had fares equal to the national average.